 This work is divided into seven sections.
 In Section 1 a brief introduction regarding the purpose of the research conducted in this work, its importance, and its relevance are presented.
 Section 2 presents a brief state of the art regarding the four critical scientific pillars that support the proposed model in this work.
 Section 3 presents the development and implementation of the proposed model in this work, where the four scientific pillars that support the proposed model will be addressed, highlighting the individual importance and contribution of each one of them to the proposed model.
 Section 4 presents an application case of the proposed model.
-Section 5 presents the major conclusions of the proposed model in this work, highlighting some of the benefits and limitations of the proposed model in this work.
-Section 7 we present a set of suggestions for future developments regarding the research conducted in this work.
+Section 5 presents the major conclusions of the conducted research in this work, highlighting some of the benefits and limitations of the proposed model in this work.
+Section 6 presents the academic and managerial implications regarding the implementation and application of the proposed model in this work.
+Finally, in Section 7 we present a set of suggestions for future developments regarding the research conducted in this work.